bchurchill/pldi19-equivalence-checker/README.md

 Alternate Setup Instructions
 ----------------------------

-For instructions on compiling the code, see `STOKE.md` as found in this repository.
+For instructions on building an environment suitable for compiling the code, see `STOKE.md` as found in this repository.
 For the equivalence checker, you will also need to install SageMath.

+One can also build your own docker images.
+You will need to start by building the "base" image by running `sudo docker build -f Dockerfile.base .`, tag it, and then build the real image with `sudo docker build .`.
+If you don't want to use Docker at all, you can at least see how the Dockerfile calls different scripts to install packages on an Ubuntu 14.04 image.
+You should be able to get the software to run on newer distros, but the main trouble will be getting the compiler to work; `gcc-5` introduces some breaking changes.
+Right now this tool works with `gcc-4.9`.

 Running the Example
 -------------------